InScight-Magazine/Content/Issue3/subfiles/coraBall.typ

 == Impact
 The Cora Ball can be easily cleaned by parting the stalks and removing the fibre mass and discarding it into the trash.
 The Cora Ball also doesn’t have to be cleaned every day.
 The fibres need to be removed only when it becomes a sizeable mass.
 With the Cora Ball you ensure that microfibers do not get carried to water bodies and prevent harm to the aquatic life and the ecosystem as a whole.
 Later the Cora Ball is to be cleaned and becomes ready for future use again.
 Miller claims that even if *just 10% of US households* used the Cora Ball it would prevent an equivalent of 30 million water bottles from washing into public water bodies every year.
 It reduces microfiber pollution by 31% as the numbers suggest.
 Although it is not yet available in every country including India but Miller and her team aspire to soon turn over this fact and make Cora Ball available to combat micro-fibre pollution globally.

+#colbreak()
 Be it London’s Imperial College or Miller’s own Rozalia Project, people miles apart work in unison to reduce microfibers from entering the sea.
 This blue ball which works wonders shows how ingeniously one can make a small difference every day, through the simplest of mechanics.
 What started as a one-room project is in the BBC news today, with a potential of saving millions of lives.
 And with this words of Fullerene come to mind, “The only way to predict your future is to design it.”
 Happy wondering!
-#align(center, endLine())
-#colbreak()